Brent-Tunnicliff/lib-ui-android/README.md

-# template-lib-android
+# lib-ui-android

-Template as a base for all my Android libraries.
+Common UI components for my apps.

 Project contains the library `lib/` and a demo app `app/`.

-After generating the repository find all cases of `replace_me` and rename them.

 ## Disclaimer